cloudbase/salt-openstack/README.md

  After glance is installed, the image is downloaded from the given ``<image_url>`` and uploaded to glance into the tenant ``<tenant_name>`` using the user with username ``<user_name>``.

-- Path where keystonerc for user admin will be saved
+- Absolute path where keystonerc for user admin will be saved on the salt-minion(s)

         files:keystone_admin:path